Future manufacturing will witness a shift in human-robot relationships towards collaboration,

 Use the interactive window below to see the modeled knowledge graph

-The RDF/XML file of the task description framework modeled as a knowledge graph can be downloaded below.
+The RDF/XML file of the modeled knowledge graph can be downloaded below.

 We present two application case studies to demonstrate the utilisation and significance of HR-SAT in diverse applications.